Erin Nealy Cox: Public Corruption

-During Nealy Cox's tenure as U.S. Attorney for the Northern District, public corruption was a priority, and the office obtained notable indictments for Dallas City Council Member Carolyn Davis for taking bribes from a land developer and for Dallas Mayor Pro Tem Dwaine Caraway for a bribery case involving a school bus agency.
+During Nealy Cox’s tenure as U.S. Attorney for the Northern District, public corruption was a priority.
+The office obtained notable indictments, including charges against Dallas City Council Member Carolyn Davis for accepting bribes from a land developer and against Dallas Mayor Pro Tem Dwaine Caraway in a bribery case involving a school bus agency.
 Davis pleaded guilty in 2019 before she died in a car accident caused by a drunk driver.
 Caraway was sentenced to four years and eight months in federal prison after pleading guilty to charges of conspiracy to commit honest services wire fraud and tax evasion.

 Healthcare Fraud

-In 2016, Nealy Cox led prosecutors in the Northern District of Texas securing bribery and kickback convictions against a group of physicians and healthcare workers affiliated with Forest Park Medical Center in Dallas in a $40 million scheme involving patient referrals for surgery in exchange for monetary payments described as payments for marketing their practices.
+During Nealy Cox’s tenure as U.S. Attorney for the Northern District of Texas, the office secured bribery and kickback convictions against a group of physicians and healthcare workers affiliated with Forest Park Medical Center in Dallas in a $40 million scheme involving patient referrals for surgery in exchange for monetary payments described as payments for marketing their practices.
 A total of 21 people were charged in the bribery scheme, which ran from 2009 to 2012.
 Ten pleaded guilty prior to trial.
 One, a lawyer, received a separate trial.
 Charges were dismissed against another, a doctor.
 Seven defendants, including four doctors, were convicted and one was acquitted in a jury trial.

 Boeing 737 Disaster

 While U.S. Attorney for the Northern District of Texas, the Justice Department's Criminal Division in Washington, D.C., oversaw the investigation and prosecution against Boeing for the 737 MAX disaster, which was filed in the U.S. District Court for the Northern District of Texas.
 The investigation resulted in a Delayed Prosecution Agreement (DPA) that included a total criminal monetary penalty and compensation of over $2.5 billion, including a criminal monetary penalty of $243.6 million and compensation to Boeing customers and the families of crash victims.
 In a lawsuit stemming from the DPA, some relatives of crash victims and their lawyers were critical of the agreement because it did not result in prosecution of Boeing executives.
-In addition, they were also initially critical that Nealy Cox later became partner at Kirkland & Ellis, Boeing's lead corporate criminal defense law firm.
+In addition, they were also initially critical that Nealy Cox later became a partner at Kirkland & Ellis, Boeing's lead corporate criminal defense law firm.
 However, on January 20, 2022, attorneys for 737 crash victims voluntarily requested removal of all claims about Nealy Cox from the court record, writing that they “acknowledge there is no basis upon which to allege any impropriety, ethical or otherwise, on [Cox's] part.”
 That motion was granted on January 21, 2022.